-In August 2019 Great Northern Minerals exercised the option agreement with Q-Generate Pty Ltd to acquire the former producing gold mines of Camel Creek, Golden Cup and Big Rush in Northern Queensland 215 km west of Townsville.
+In August 2019 Great Northern Minerals acquired the former producing gold mines of Camel Creek, and Golden Cup in Northern Queensland 215 km west of Townsville.
 These mines and associated leases make up the Golden Ant Project.
 Approximately 660km2 of tenements covering four known gold-antimony trends provide significant exposure the antimony identified as a Critical Raw Material.

 Last operated in the mid 1990’s the combined mines produced in excess of 150,000 ounces of gold at an average grade of over 2 g/t Au.
 The Camel Creek and Golden Cup mines are adjacent to each.
 All of the mines ended in mineralisation when mining stopped in the 1990’s when the gold price was below US$400/oz compared with today’s gold price of greater than US$1,400/oz.
 The previous production from the Mines was confined to shallow pits that provided oxide ore for heap leach operations.